 Syria

-For almost a decade, Syria has been ravaged by civil wars.
+For more than a decade, Syria has been ravaged by civil war.
 Practicing independent journalism was already difficult before, and now it is even more.
-Syria's media landscape is one of the most censored in the world and the country currently ranks 171 out of 180 countries on the RSF Press Freedom Index.

 Catch-22 situation